-If you're only familiar with shop-bought beetroot, growing your own can be a minor revelation.
-You can eat them raw when young and tender, forgo spinach to steam their tasty leaves instead, and enjoy a selection of impressively-coloured roots from bright yellow to pink-and-white-striped
+If you’re only familiar with shop-bought beetroot, growing your own can be a minor revelation, especially as they’re so easy to grow.
+You can eat the beets raw when young and tender, forgo spinach to steam their tasty leaves instead, and enjoy a selection of impressively-coloured roots from bright yellow to pink-and-white-striped.

-In years past, the odds of being served up a salad without a pile of pickled beetroot staining pink just about everything on the plate was remote (in the UK at least).
-More recently the general public – and notably the country’s top chefs – have come to realise what grow-your-own gardeners already knew: that it is a deliciously sweet and earthy vegetable in no need of such treatment.
-It’s not even necessary to extend a short shelf-life, as the roots will store for months in boxes of just-damp sand.
+In years past, the odds of being served up a salad side dish without a pile of pickled beetroot was remote, in the UK at least!
+However, more recently the general public and top chefs have come to realise what grow-your-own gardeners already knew: that fresh beetroot is a deliciously sweet and earthy vegetable in no need of such treatment.
+It’s a no-fuss vegetable, too, as the roots will store for months in boxes of just-damp sand.

-Growing beetroot also means you can pick over the delicious leaves (which will usually have been all-but removed by the time they make it to the shop floor).
-They are good to eat, both raw when young and cooked when older with a similar taste to spinach, one of its close relatives in the plant world.
-The foliage is usually red-veined and in the case of varieties such as ‘Bull’s Blood’ it’s completely red.
+Growing beetroot also means you can pick over the delicious leaves (which will usually have been removed by the time they make it to the shop floor).
+They’re good to eat, both raw when young and cooked when older.
+They have a similar taste to spinach; one of its close relatives in the plant world.
+The foliage is usually red-veined, and in the case of varieties such as ‘Bull’s Blood’, it’s completely red.

 Beetroot grows best in a sunny, open position in light to medium earth.
-If the plot was manured for a previous crop, then no extra organic matter needs to be added – if it wasn’t, dig over the soil adding a small amount of compost.
+If the plot was manured for a previous crop, then no extra organic matter needs to be added.
+If it wasn’t, then dig over the soil, adding a small amount of compost.

 You should do this as far in advance of sowing as possible, to enable the organic matter to break down and become fully incorporated into the earth.
 Beetroot also prefers a neutral soil with a pH of between 6.5 and 7.5.